hyperledger/besu-docs/docs/Concepts/Events-and-Logs.md

 as `topics`.
 Indexed parameters are searchable and filterable.

 Topics are 32 bytes.
-If an indexed argument is an array (including `string` and `byte` datatypes), the log stores the keccak-256 hash of the paramater as a topic.
+If an indexed argument is an array (including `string` and `byte` datatypes), the log stores the keccak-256 hash of the parameter as a topic.

 Log `data` includes non-indexed parameters but is difficult to search or filter.